What is anger? A source of damage and destruction? Or, possibly, a source of connection and creativity?

 These is just one example.
 Real life is full with such opportunities to use anger as a transformative energy.
 This is what happens when you feel connected and safe in the presence of anger, it becomes a life energy to be used in the service of preserving love, connecting at a deeper level, accessing to your talents and creativity, and grow.

-Of course, it’s important to remember that it takes two to tango and it takes more than two for a Broadway Show… You can only control what you do.
+Of course, it’s important to remember that it takes two to tango… You can only control what you do.
 Find those people you can be vulnerable with, people who can dance with you through the anger so you discover the beauty and the richness of that emotion together.

 Becoming whole with your own anger